In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

 Outcome

-You now have a working D2D deployment where two simulated devices cooperate on the same mesh: a sensor that publishes data and a monitor that reacts to it and exposes its own state.
+You now have a working D2D deployment where an example primary device cooperates with a monitor on the same mesh: the sensor publishes data, and the monitor reacts to it and exposes its own state.
 This same driver pattern (a class, a handful of decorators, and a runtime) is how you would describe a real sensor, actuator, or monitor on the network.

 Back